Nightbringer21/fridump/README.md

       -r, --read-only    dump read-only parts of memory.
 More data, more errors -s, --strings      run strings on all dump files.
 Saved in output dir.
       --max-size bytes   maximum size of dump file in bytes (def: 20971520)

+Examples:

+      fridump -u Safari   -   Dump the memory of an iOS device associated with the Safari app fridump -u -s com.example.WebApp   -  Dump the memory of an Android device and run strings on all dump files fridump -r -o [full_path]  -  Dump the memory of a local application and save it to the specified directory

+More examples can be found [here]()

 Installation
 ---